niki122121/engine3DProtoype/README.md

 # Prototype of a 3D Physics Engine
 My own 3D physics engine build from scratch.
 It includes the following features:
-* Physically perfect 3d collisions for spherical and cube shaped colliders.
+* Physically realistic 3d collisions for spherical and cube shaped colliders.
 * Basic lighting.
 * Multiple cameras.
 * Posibility of adding textures apart from solid colors.